-Enter the IP address that you had defined in the wizard during the creation of the cluster (IP address of the main or secondary link).

-Enter the password/pre-shared key that you had defined in the wizard during the creation of the cluster.
+IP address of the firewall to contact Enter the IP address that you had defined in the wizard during the creation of the cluster (IP address of the main or secondary link).
+Pre-shared key Enter the password/pre-shared key that you had defined in the wizard during the creation of the cluster.
 This icon allows you to view the password in plaintext to check that it is correct.